ue22-p20/web-intro/notebooks/22-css-media-rules.md

 ## practice
 <!-- #endregion -->

-1. write an HTML document and related CSS style so that the overall layout looks as follows;
+1. open the example below in a separate window
-1. check out how our example displays on narrow devices (width < 512)
+  * observe behaviour on narrow viewport
-   implement that behaviour as well (note that the order of sections is changed in narrow mode)
+1. write an HTML document and related CSS that mimicks it

 ```javascript hide_input=true
 tools.iframe_exo("exo-grid", true, true)